Ammaraly-zz/crosswords/README.md

 _owner:`Ammar Ali`_ _contact:`m.ammarali98@gmail.com`_ *or* _[LinkedIn](https://www.linkedin.com/in/mammarali98)_

 ## Description
-This project will generate a unique 4x4 crosswords puzzle every day using word list from an input .txt file.
+This code will generate a unique 4x4 crosswords puzzle every day using word list from an input .txt file.

 ### Prerequisites
 ```